 The little pieces take less time to light up and burn, while the larger pieces will take time to light up completely.
 And naturally, the larger ones will create more heat and smoke.

 If you have already made a bed of lit briquettes, you will not need much heat from the larger pieces of charcoal.
-Therefore, you have to control the temperature carefully with your air vents.
+Therefore, you have to control the temperature using vents carefully.
 This will cost some trials.

 The lump charcoal is not evenly carbonized, so a little bit of moisture can still be left in the middle portion.
 As a result, the larger pieces may spark.